cezarpedroso/cezarpedroso/README.md

 # About Me:
-👯 I’m looking to collaborate on any project<br>🤝 I’m open for internships and entry-level positions<br>🌱<br>
+👯 I’m looking to collaborate on any project<br>🤝 I’m open for internships and entry-level positions<br>

 ## 🌐 Socials: